NETponents/octoduino/README.md

 [![Gratipay](https://img.shields.io/gratipay/ARMmaster17.svg)](http://gratipay.com/~ARMmaster17)

 ## What is it?
 Octoduino was created to allow novice programmers create programs for the Arduino using any language they want.
-It also makes use of external SWAP space, so if you decide to do something extremely complex, you aren't limited by the Arduinos small SRAM space.
+It also makes use of external SWAP space, so if you decide to do something extremely complex, you aren't limited by the Arduinos small RAM space.

 ## Documentation
 All documentation, along with a change log and known bugs list, is located in the `~/docs` directory.
 All items on the Github wiki reflect the latest source on the master branch, not the latest release.

 ## Getting started
 Want to get started using Octoduino?
 Here's what you need to get started.
-- [ ] A supported Arduino board
+- [ ] A supported Arduino board (see documentation for full list)
 - [ ] An ethernet + SD card shield (or a compatible custom circuit using breakout board)
-- [ ] Computer with the Arduino IDE (or other compatible IDE, we use PlatformIO)
 - [ ] SD/microSD card (depends on your shield) any size up to 4 GB

-Only the following devices are gaurenteed to work.
-These build targets are tested on every build.
-Any devices not listed below may or may not work.
-Use at your own risk!
-- Uno
-- Mega (NOT Mega ADK)
-- Micro
-- Yun
-- Leonardo
+We assume that you know how to flash programs onto your Arduino.
+If you are new, check out https://www.arduino.cc/en/Guide/Windows#toc9.

-Energia devices are not supported.
+Energia devices are not supported at this time.
 The reason being that no usable SDFAT library exists.
 In addition, the Octoduino bootloader is too big to fit on any MSP430 devices, so we decided to not support any Energia devices for now, however we may look at it in the future.

 The official size requirements (percentages are for the Arduino Uno):